News

 Dick tucked his pager and cell phone into his briefcase as the limo approached the front of the building again.

-P.T. slid on a Rolex watch and inserted one tiny gold loop earring--additional ostentatious props in their dog and pony show.
+P.T. slid on a Rolex watch and inserted one tiny gold loop earring—additional ostentatious props in their dog and pony show.
 On his neck, he squirted a minuscule amount of French cologne that cost an ungodly $500 an ounce.
-Then he wet his palms with water from a bottle of Perrier that Dick handed him and raked the fingers of both hands through his collar-length hair, pushing the long black strands back off his face in a style meant to evoke a casual cosmopolitan air--all window dressing to enhance the image of Ferrama, Inc. Thus far, it had worked.
+Then he wet his palms with water from a bottle of Perrier that Dick handed him and raked the fingers of both hands through his collar-length hair, pushing the long black strands back off his face in a style meant to evoke a casual cosmopolitan air—all window dressing to enhance the image of Ferrama, Inc. Thus far, it had worked.

 "Well?" he inquired finally.

-"Muy bien.
-Lookin' good, my friend," Dick commented with a playful poke in his arm.
+“Lookin’ good, my friend,” Dick commented with a playful poke in his arm.

-"How many lawyers does it take to change a light bulb?" he asked, wanting to lighten the strain between them.
-He'd posed that same hackneyed lawyer riddles to Dick hundreds of times, often in situations far tighter than this.
+“How many lawyers does it take to change a light bulb?” he asked, wanting to lighten the strain between them.
+He’d posed that same hackneyed lawyer riddle to Dick hundreds of times, often in situations far tighter than this.
 Hell, some men bonded by hugging, he and Dick bandied ridiculous jokes.

 "How many can you afford?"
 Dick shot back, bobbing his eyebrows at him.